abstractmachines/abstractmachines.github.io/_posts/2023-1-6-raspberry-pi-3-tutorial.md

 - - - -
 ## Some other helpful commands and related knowledge
 - Your `boot` drive will be FAT32 because that is the format required to use UEFI firmware.
     - UEFI is helpful to use in order to boot your modern device from a bootable drive easily.
-It's "kinda like BIOS." `grub` can also help you boot into different operating systems...

     - There are differing opinions on this, but it's probably best to just use FAT32.